AMD: 2020–present

-In October 2020, AMD announced that it was acquiring Xilinx, the market leader in field programmable gate arrays and complex programmable logic devices (FPGAs and CPLDs) in an all-stock transaction.
+In October 2020, AMD announced that it was acquiring Xilinx, the market leader in field-programmable gate arrays and complex programmable logic devices (FPGAs and CPLDs) in an all-stock transaction.
 The acquisition was completed in February 2022, with an estimated acquisition price of $50 billion.

-In October 2023, AMD acquired an open-source AI software provider, Nod.ai, to bolster its AI software ecosystem.

 In January 2024, AMD announced it was discontinuing the production of all complex programmable logic devices (CPLDs) acquired through Xilinx.

 In March 2024, a rally in semiconductor stocks pushed AMD's valuation above $300B for the first time.

 In July 2024, AMD announced that it would acquire the Finnish-based artificial intelligence start-up company Silo AI in a $665 million all-cash deal in an attempt to better compete with AI chip market leader Nvidia.

 In August 2024, AMD signed a deal to acquire ZT Systems for $4.9 billion.
 The company creates custom computing infrastructure that is used for AI tasks.

 Since early 2024, AMD has made significant gains in the server CPU market, reducing the gap with Intel.
 Initial reports of a 50:50 market split drew on incorrect data and were later revised.
 As of July 2025, Intel holds 63.3% of the server CPU market, while AMD has reached 36.5%, showing a strong upward trend for AMD despite Intel's continuing lead.

 In June 2025, AMD unveiled the AI server for 2026, the MI400 series of chips, which will be the basis of a new server called "Helios".

 In October 2025, the company announced it had agreed a deal with OpenAI to sell six gigawatts of its AI processors over the next five years.
 As part of the deal, OpenAI has the option to acquire a 10 per cent stake in AMD: 160 million shares at a token price of $0.01 per share contingent on meeting undisclosed performance targets, the final tranche of options requiring AMD common stock to reach $600 per share.